 It also wasn’t uncommon to see hunters sling this pocket-sized hunting dog into their saddlebags for long distances.
 With so much to offer in a small package, it’s no surprise that Jack Russell’s terriers soon became a breed of their own.
 In time, the JRT was brought to the United States.
 While the exact history is unclear, it appears that the breed was known stateside by the 1930s.

 A devoted and loyal community of JRT owners sprang up, and the Jack Russell Terrier Club of America was formed in 1976.
 The organization was established to promote and protect the breed and continues to maintain the breed’s official registry.
 The JRTCA focuses on preserving the breed’s working heritage and is strongly positioned against AKC or any other kennel club registration.

 However, not all enthusiasts of the breed have shared the JRTCA’s approach.
 A segment of JRT owners were in favor of AKC recognition.
 In 1997, the AKC recognized a new breed known as the Parson Russell terrier.
 Jack Russell terriers that met a specific set of criteria for the new breed standard became eligible for registration with the AKC.
 Another derivative of the JRT, the smaller Russell terrier, also gained AKC recognition in 2012.

 Jack Russell Terrier purists stand by the JRCTA and their breed standard and registry.
 The club hosts competitions throughout the year to provide breed enthusiasts an opportunity to highlight their terrier’s strengths and earn recognition from the breed community.
 Trials include conformation, go-to-ground, trailing and locating, racing, and agility and obedience.

 Jack Russell Terrier Care

 If you’re thinking about adding a Jack Russell terrier to your family, be prepared to expend the energy necessary to keep this bouncy pup happy and well-balanced.
-Jack Russell Terrier puppies are almost too cute for words, but these dogs grow into an active and athletic dog that requires a major commitment in terms of exercise, mental stimulation and training.
+Jack Russell Terrier puppies are almost too cute for words, but these pups grow into active and athletic dogs that requires a major commitment in terms of exercise, mental stimulation, and training.